What do PSD2 and SCA mean for marketplaces?

 Most significantly, 3DS 2 offers the possibility for “frictionless authentication,” which allows the payment service provider to send information to the cardholder’s bank during a transaction.
 This information can be something like an email address, shipping address, or the customer’s device or browsing information.

-In addition, unlike 3DS 1, 3DS 2 allows for using a bank’s mobile app to authenticate payments.
+In addition, unlike 3DS 1, 3DS 2 allows using a bank’s mobile app to authenticate payments.

 In addition to allowing for frictionless authentication, 3DS 2 protects marketplaces from liability in certain types of credit card disputes.

-Unfortunately, marketplaces sometimes encounter dishonest credit card disputes.
+Unfortunately, marketplaces sometimes encounter double credit card disputes.

 A dishonest credit card dispute happens when a customer books a service, but after getting it, contacts their credit card issuers and claims they didn’t make the card payment themselves.